Gender, Organizations & Work, Social Psychology, Family, Social Inequality, Economic Sociology

 Ph.D., Cornell University

-Despite large-scale social changes over the last several decades, gender is still a key factor that influences who becomes a business leader or entrepreneur, who makes scientific discoveries, and who shoulders the responsibility for housework and caregiving.
-The central goal of my research is to identify and understand the social processes that reproduce particularly persistent forms of inequality like these.
-My analytic strategy centers on making theoretical connections between micro-level social psychological processes and macro-level institutional structures.
-To this end, I employ multiple methodologies, including experimental studies, large-scale survey analysis, cross-national comparisons and in-depth interviews.
-Recent and ongoing projects identify how 1) cultural beliefs about men’s and women's traits and abilities and 2) organizational norms and practices matter for understanding phenomena such as men’s overrepresentation in science, engineering and entrepreneurship, the household division of labor, and gendered patterns of hiring and workplace authority.
+Despite large-scale social changes over the last several decades, gender is still a key factor that influences who becomes a leader or entrepreneur, who makes scientific discoveries, and who shoulders responsibility for housework and caregiving.
+The central goal of my research is to identify and understand social psychological and institutional-level processes that reproduce particularly persistent forms of inequality like these.
+To this end, I employ multiple methodologies, including experimental studies, survey analysis, cross-national comparisons and in-depth interviews.
+Recent and ongoing projects identify how 1) cultural beliefs about men’s and women's traits and abilities and 2) organizational norms and practices matter for understanding phenomena such as men’s overrepresentation in science, engineering and entrepreneurship, the household division of labor, and gendered patterns of workplace authority.

-Charles, Maria and Sarah Thébaud, editors.
+Charles, Maria and Sarah Thébaud, eds.
 2018.
 Gender and STEM: Understanding Segregation in Science, Technology, Engineering and Mathematics.
 Basel: MDPI Press.
 Also published as a special issue of Social Sciences journal.

 Doering, Laura and Sarah Thébaud.
 2017.
 “The Effects of Gendered Occupational Roles on Men's and Women's Workplace Authority: Evidence from Microfinance.”
 American Sociological Review 82(3):542-567.

 Kuwabara, Ko and Sarah Thébaud.
 2017.
 “When Beauty Doesn’t Pay: Gender and Beauty Biases among Entrepreneurs in a Peer-to-peer Loan Market.”
 Social Forces 95(4): 1371-1398.